ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ### :gear: Step 8: Alice -> Bob: `revoke_and_ack`

-Just like Bob did previously, Alice response to the `commitment_signed` with a `revoke_and_ack` in order to revoke her previous state:
+Just like Bob did previously, Alice responds to the `commitment_signed` with a `revoke_and_ack` in order to revoke her previous state:

 ![](/normalChanOp/state-12.png#center)